Destinations / North America / Colorado

 Read more: 12 Fun things to do in Colorado with kids

-If you’re visiting Rocky Mountain National Park during the COVID-19 pandemic, you’ll absolutely need to rent a car to get to the park.
-If you’re planning far enough ahead, hopefully the free shuttle from Estes Park to Rocky Mountain National Park will be running again.
+If you’re planning far enough ahead, you can reserve the Hiker Shuttle to get into the park.
 It takes you Park & Ride within RNMP, from which you can hop on the other shuttles that operate within the park.
 Note that there are no shuttles that operate on the west side of Rocky Mountain National Park, and none that goes across Trail Ridge Road.

-Pro tip: Make the most of your time driving around Colorado with the free RoadTrippers app.
-It helps you plan your route and shows you tons of unique stops along the way.
-Get $5 off RoadTrippers Plus with coupon BTR5QTP.
+Pro tip: Make the most of your time driving around Colorado with the GuideAlong app.
+It helps you plan your stops and gives fascinating narration to provide more context for your visit.

 One advantage of the shuttle buses is that they avoid the insane lines at the entry stations.
 If you’re driving in to Rocky Mountain National Park in summer, you could wait up to 20-30 minutes to get in to the park entrances on the east side.
 When we visited there was an “express line” for those who brought an America the Beautiful National Parks pass, which saved us a few minutes.
 Note that those riding the shuttle bus still need to pay for park admission or bring a pass.